Wrongful Death Truck Accident Attorneys Serving Chicago, Illinois

 Typically, a fatal truck accident is the result of a semi-truck, 18-wheeler or large commercial vehicle colliding with another vehicle.
 The weight of the truck and the speed at which it is driving along with road conditions can cause the truck to jackknife or rollover.
 When driver fatigue or error is involved, the collision can be even more catastrophic, often resulting in multiple deaths.

 Within seconds, a truck accident causing fatalities can leave the lives of surviving family and friends forever changed.
-In many situations, fatal accidents involving commercial truck drivers result in criminal and civil action holding the trucker, trucking company and other negligent parties accountable for the loss of life.
+In many situations, fatal crashes involving commercial truck drivers result in criminal and civil action holding the trucker, trucking company and other negligent parties accountable for the loss of life.

 Truck Accident Situations That Result In Motorist Fatalities